CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Experiments

 Because cell execution dependency graphs are extracted from information flow graphs, we only discuss the information flow graphs in this section.
-For completeness, the results for cell execution dependency graphs are reported in Table~\ref{table:ablation-study-results-dep-all} and Table~\ref{table:ablation-study-results-dep-selected} of the Appendix.
+For completeness, the results of the ablation studies with respect to cell execution dependency graphs are reported in Table~\ref{table:ablation-study-results-dep-all} and Table~\ref{table:ablation-study-results-dep-selected} of the Appendix.
 Detailed results for each notebook are reported in Table~\ref{table:results-F1-per-notebook} of the Appendix.

-\textbf{A1.
+\textbf{S1.
 Effectiveness of the syntactic phase}.
-Instead of using the syntactic-semantic hybrid approach, we test the performance of an approach without the syntactic phase, that asks an LLM to identify cell inputs and output candidates without providing any hints from the syntactic processor.
+Instead of using the syntactic-semantic hybrid approach, we test the performance of an approach without the syntactic phase, asking the LLM to identify cell inputs and output candidates without providing any hints from the syntactic processor.
 An example prompt is in Figure~\ref{fig:prompt_a1} of the Appendix.
 Table~\ref{table:ablation-study-results} shows percentage-point decreases of 7 in F\textsubscript{1} score, 10 in accuracy, and 36 in EM, demonstrating the effectiveness of syntactic parsing.

-\textbf{A2.
+\textbf{S2.
 Effectiveness of cell-by-cell prompting}.
 Instead of using the cell-by-cell prompting approach, we test the performance of using a single prompt for the whole notebook.
 Part of the example prompt is shown in Figure~\ref{fig:prompt_a2} of the Appendix.
 Table~\ref{table:ablation-study-results} shows percentage-point decreases of 16 in F\textsubscript{1} score, 20 in accuracy, and 38 in EM.
-The main reason it drops dramatically is the long-context challenge, which makes LLMs fail to handle multiple code cells using a single prompt.
+The main reason it drops dramatically is the long-context challenge, which causes the LLM to fail to handle multiple code cells using a single prompt.
 Five notebooks, each containing an average of 54 code cells, return the wrong number of cells.
-Metrics over the remaining 45 notebooks are shown in Table~\ref{table:ablation-study-results-info-selected} of the Appendix, which demonstrates that the single prompt approach performs worse than cell-by-cell prompting.
+Detailed metrics for the remaining 45 notebooks are shown in Table~\ref{table:ablation-study-results-info-selected} of the Appendix.
+These results demonstrate that cell-by-cell prompting outperforms the single prompt approach.